barryrowlingson/starpu/README.md

 # STAR-PU
 Some python scripts to generate STAR-PU values per practice from official sources.
+Only dependency is OpenPyxl installed via `pip install openpyxl`.

 ## Data
 I've included the hard-coded files in the git repo.
 Other wise they're found as below